As long as there are sports, there will be concussions. We cannot eliminate concussions from sports, but we can reduce the risk as much as possible.

 - Ensure that proper technique is taught to youth athletes.
 Getting the right information and using the right teaching methods can also reduce the risk of concussions for your athletes.

 - Do not use old or out-of-date equipment.
-Make sure that your youth athletic league’s equipment is functional and safe.
+Make sure your youth athletic league’s equipment is functional and safe.

 - Do not rely on equipment to prevent concussions.
 While equipment manufacturers and researchers are working hard to find new technology that may someday prevent concussions, to date, there is no equipment that has demonstrated it can prevent concussions.
 Helmets and mouth guards can prevent other injuries like skull fractures and dental injuries, but not concussions.